A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 \subsubsection{Problem Statement}

-Before formalizing the MATA problem, we need to specify which are the main components of the problem.
-Following the symbolism introduced in~\cite{lamon2019capability}, we consider a mixed human-robot team of workers, or agents, $W=\{w_1,...,w_n\}$, with $|W| = N$.
+Before formalizing the MATA problem, we need to specify the main components of the problem.
+Following the formalism introduced in~\cite{lamon2019capability}, we consider a mixed human-robot team of workers, or agents, $W=\{w_1,...,w_n\}$, with $|W| = N$.
 The goal is to complete a general single job $Q$ that could be further decomposed into sequential and parallel actions, $A=\{a_1, .. ,a_m\}$, $|A| = M$.
-The set of actions that can be executed by each agent $w_i \in W$ are $A_i=\{a_{i1}, .. ,a_{io}\}$, $|A_i| = O$, where $A_i \subseteq A$.
-The goal is to obtain the allocation of an agent $w_i$ to each of the actions he/she/it is able to execute $a_{ij}$, which here is denoted by $w_i \rightarrow a_{ij}$ (read worker $i$ is assigned to action $j$).
+The set of actions that can be executed by each worker $w_i \in W$ are $A_i=\{a_{i1}, .. ,a_{io}\}$, $|A_i| = O$, where $A_i \subseteq A$.
+The goal is to obtain the allocation of an worker $w_i$ to each of the actions he/she/it is able to execute $a_{ij}$, which here is denoted by $w_i \rightarrow a_{ij}$ (read worker $i$ is assigned to action $j$).
 The set of worker-action allocations is denoted $W \rightarrow A$.